FTC26532/FTC26532.github.io/happy-haptic-doctors-robot-design/index.md

 ### The Arm Attachment

-The arm is an attachment that attaches to the front motor and can press things down or lift levers up.
+The arm is an attachment that attaches to the front motor and can press things down or lift things up.
 We use it for:
 - Immersive experience
 - The lever on the rolling camera mission
 - To push the rolling camera